-VC is based on the industry objective of retaining cost flexibility while attracting and retaining the right talent.
-The VC in the Bank comprises of performance-based and special bonuses.
-The VC is cash-based and does not involve a mix of different forms of variable remuneration (i.e. mix of cash, shares or share-linked instruments).
+VP is based on the industry objective of retaining cost flexibility while attracting and retaining the right talent.
+The VP in the Bank comprises performance-based, cash long term incentive and special bonuses.
+The VP is cash-based and does not involve a mix of different forms of variable remuneration (i.e. mix of cash, shares or share-linked instruments).

-The budget for the total amount of VC, i.e. the size of the bonus pool, is calculated according to the risk adjusted performance results approved by the Board and is subject to the Board's discretion.
+The budget for the total amount of VP, i.e. the size of the bonus pool, is calculated according to the risk adjusted performance results approved by the Board and is subject to the Board's discretion.
 This method ensures the Bank to fix the variable remuneration pool after considering risk exposures and changes and to maintain effective risk management through the remuneration mechanism.

 In the Bank, performance indicators are an important element for remuneration.
 Annual salary increments and promotions are also judged based on the overall evaluation of the employee's performance and the applicable salary levels within the Bank.
-The portion of VC provided to each employee is also based on the employee's "Final Evaluation Grade" which is determined based on the evaluation of the employee's performance.
+The portion of VP provided to each employee is also based on the employee's "Final Evaluation Grade" which is determined based on the evaluation of the employee's performance.

 Employees' performance in the Bank is judged based on a combination of financial achievements and non-financial elements such as compliance with risk management policies, adherence to legal, regulatory and ethical standard, customer service and effectiveness and efficiency of supporting operations.
 The Bank sets annual key performance indicators and the parameters are specifically tailored to the area each individual involved is in and has a level of control over.
 The level set for each KPI is based on budgeted figures for the Bank and respective industry standards.
-The individual KPI reflects the Bank's 5 core values of Customer First, Innovative Spirit, Passion, Speed and Team Spirit.
+The individual KPI reflects the Bank's 5 core values of Integrity, Passion, Agility, Creativity and Empathy.